jvaubourg/puppetlabs-nginxpack/README.md

 If you want a detailed documentation of types and options, there is a full documentation in the headers of the [Puppet files](https://github.com/jvaubourg/puppetlabs-nginxpack/tree/master/manifests).

-###Default vhosts
+###Default Vhosts

-####Blackhole
+####Blackholes

 Have a determinist way to access to the vhosts is a good practice in web security.
 If you say that a vhost can be reached via *my.example.com*, any request using another domain should not success.
 If you do not have a *default vhost* with a listen line for each port used on the webserver, Nginx will use a doubful algorithm to determine which vhost is usable in the case of an unknown domain.

 Good news!
-Nginxpack creates this default vhost for you and redirects any request out of your scopes to a black hole.
+Nginxpack creates this default vhost for you and redirects any request out of your scopes to a blackhole.

 If you use at least one vhost with SSL, you need to define `ssl_default_*` options.
 See the [next section about SSL](#well-known-problem-with-ssl).